 Parker Quartet Concert

-Adults $15; senior citizens, USC faculty & staff, and military $10; students $5; Purchase tickets at the door or online.
+Adults $15; senior citizens, USC faculty & staff, and military $10; students $5; Purchase tickets online or at the door.

 Parker Quartet Family Concert

-Johnson Performance Hall, Darla Moore School of Business (1014 Greene St)
+Johnson Performance Hall, Darla Moore School of Business, level 1 (map)